Scarlet Street: Plot

 Chris goes to see Kitty, believing that he is now free and that she will marry him.
 He finds Johnny and Kitty in an embrace, confirming his worst fears.
-However, when Chris still asks Kitty to marry him, she spurns him for being old and ugly and laughs in his face.
-Enraged, he stabs her to death with an ice pick.
+However, Chris persists in asking Kitty to marry him.
+She spurns him for being old and ugly, and laughs in his face.
+Enraged, he stabs her to death.

 The police appear at Chris's office, tipped off by Higgins that Chris has embezzled money from Hogarth, who refuses to press charges, but fires Chris.
 Johnny is arrested for Kitty's murder.

-At the trial, Johnny's past works against him.
-Chris denies painting the pictures, claiming to be an untalented artist.
-Several witnesses confirm Chris's testimony and attest to Johnny's misdeeds and bad character.
+At the trial, Chris denies painting the pictures, claiming to be an untalented artist.
+Several witnesses confirm Chris's testimony and attest to Johnny's past misdeeds and bad character.
 Johnny is convicted and put to death, and Kitty is immortalized as a great talent lost too soon.

 Haunted by getting away with murder, Chris attempts to hang himself on the night of Johnny's execution, but is prevented by Good Samaritans.
 Five years later he is homeless and destitute, with no way of claiming credit for his own paintings.
-He witnesses his portrait of Kitty selling for $10,000.
-Tormented by voices of the ghosts of Kitty and Johnny, Chris wanders New York, broke, broken, and mad.
+He sees his portrait of Kitty selling for $10,000.
+Tormented by voices of the ghosts of Kitty and Johnny, Chris wanders New York broken and mad.